quicwg/multipath/draft-ietf-quic-multipath.md

 initiation {{path-initiation}}, handling of per-path connection IDs {{consume-retire-cid}}, signaling of preferred path usage {{path-state}}, and explicit removal of paths that have been abandoned {{path-close}}.
-Note that in this extention, a QUIC server does not initiate the creation of a path, but it has to validate a new path created by a client.
+Note that in this extension, a QUIC server does not initiate the creation of a path, but it has to validate a new path created by a client.

-This proposal does not cover address discovery and management.
+This extension does not cover address discovery and management.
 Addresses and the actual decision to setup or tear down paths are assumed to be handled by the application.
 But this document does not prevent future extensions from defining mechanisms to address the remaining scenarios.